A Robust Strontium Tweezer Apparatus for Quantum Computing: Experimental Setup

 \subsection{Control System}

 The timing sequence for the magnetic field control and the laser beams used in the experiment is provided by our control system.
 The core of the control system is the open-source software platform ARTIQ \cite{bourdeauducq_artiq_2016} and the open-source hardware SINARA \cite{noauthor_sinara_2023}.
-Designed to be used on top of ARTIQ, another flexible custom abstraction layer has been written, which will be outlined in a separate publication.
+Designed to be used on top of ARTIQ, a flexible abstraction layer has been written, which can be found in Ref. \cite{delpozomellado2025}.